NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

 -----------------------------------------

 Exact dedpulication works by hashing each document and only keeping one document per hash.
-Finding exact duplicates works on both CPU and GPU based backends.
+Running exact deduplication works on both CPU- and GPU-based backends.

 -----------------------------------------
 Usage